-Compulsions are actions which people they must repeat in order to feel less anxious or in order to reduce or stop the compulsive thoughts.
+Compulsions are actions that people feel they must repeat in order to feel less anxious or in order to reduce or stop the compulsive thoughts.
 Carrying out the compulsion usually gives temporary relief from the anxiety.
 Sometimes the anxiety can increase, as the person feels that they did not carry out the compulsions properly.